open-ephys/onix-bonsai-onix1-docs/articles/getting-started/reference.md

   - Position: arbitrary units (defined by the relative positions of the lighthouses and the `P`/`Q` property values set by the user in Bonsai)
 - [Python480](xref:OpenEphys.Onix1.UclaMiniscopeV4CameraData) is a camera sensor.
-Although it technically exposes unconverted DAC/ADC values to users, converting those values to photon count is not typically performed so it is omitted from the table.
+Although it technically exposes unconverted DAC/ADC values to users, converting those values to photon count is not common so it is omitted from the table.

 > [!TIP]
 > - If you are trying to insert the "Offset" value from this table into the "Offset" field of the